mtoutcalt/markoutcalt/draftblogs/tech/react-code-review-guide.md

 * Be careful with custom hooks – if they are still changing state useModalDialog -- you still have to encapsulate the user of that hook too
 * Can I restructure my components to islate the effects of state changes?
 * Careful to use global objects like window.
 For routing make sure you are using the location on react-router and not global
+* move static data and resuable pure functions outside of the component - can be easier to read but especially it means during re-renders its ignored

 # Node/JS - dependency management - vulnerability fixing